THE INDEPENDENT

 Mapping the Buyer's Journey

-Refining the Information Architecture
+Refining Information Architecture

-Ideation and Prototyping
+Wireframing and Prototyping

-Once the new structure was defined, I created wireframes and built interactive prototypes in InVision.
-Through multiple rounds of usability testing, we validated that the updated app was easier to navigate and helped users more clearly understand the value of a subscription - one of our core objectives.
+After multiple rounds of in-person usability testing with The Independent readers, we validated that the updated app was easier to navigate and helped users more clearly understand the value of a subscription, which was our core objective.

 Supporting Development and Customer Teams